scribe/ds3_java_sdk/README.md

 * How to support both timecode and byte range Partial File Restores.
 Specifically, how does it change when dealing with assets vs raw files.
 * How to restore a specific file inside of an asset?
 Is this needed?
 If so, how does this work.
 * Do we even need to make a distinction between files and assets?
 Or should be use labels, or some other means of linking individual files together into an asset for external searching?
+* Do we need to support multiple range Partial File Restores?
+Does Marquis even support this?